Site Builders can move, edit, and delete menu items on Open Berkeley sites. Menus on Open Berkeley sites include the following:

 Secondary menu

 The secondary menu is an optional menu in the blue bar across the top of the site, next to the search box.
-The general recommendation (from a usability perspective, and for optimal display), the number of items in the secondary navigation should be kept to 3 items or fewer.
+For usability and display reasons, the number of items in the secondary navigation should be kept to 3 top-level items or fewer.
+Child items in the secondary menu will not be displayed.
 If you need to feature additional items in the secondary navigation, consider using the "Quick Links" option instead (see below for more details).
 For more information, see Re-order and Manage Menu Items.
 See Figure 2, below.

 Figure 2